gorango/glyphs/cli/readme.md

     get, g        Get details on the icon set config list, l       List configured icon sets
-    sync, s       Sync an icon set to the current directory help, h       Display this message
+    sync, s       Sync an icon set to the current directory preview, p    Preview a local icon set in the browser generate      Generate a JS component set
+    help, h       Display this message

 ```